openplans/openblock-old/docs/widgets.rst

 ==================== ============================================================
     Field			    Meaning
 -------------------- ------------------------------------------------------------
-  attribute.name       unique identifier of the attribute.
+  attribute.name       Unique identifier of the attribute.
 This is the same as
-                       the name used in attributes_by_name, eg "crime_code"
+                       the name used in attributes_by_name, eg "crime_code".
 -------------------- ------------------------------------------------------------
-  attribute.title      human readable title of the attribute, eg "Crime Code"
+  attribute.title      Human readable title of the attribute, eg "Crime Code".
 -------------------- ------------------------------------------------------------
-  attribute.is_list    true if the attribute's value is a list of values, eg
+  attribute.is_list    True if the attribute's value is a list of values, eg
                        a list of codes or violations.
 -------------------- ------------------------------------------------------------
-  attribute.value      the value of the attribute.
+  attribute.value      The value of the attribute.
 This may be a list in
-                       some cases, which can be tested via the is_list field
+                       some cases, which can be tested via the is_list field.
 ==================== ============================================================